 Even during your life or tenure, ownership does not grant you absolute sovereign dominion over your land.
 Many others have parallel ownerships or jurisdictions over what you think of as your piece of land.
 These include: the forces of nature, plants, insects, animals, society - and perhaps even forces unseen.
 They shift, shape, occupy, use, modify and otherwise impose upon what you think of as your piece of land.

 If a foreign power successfully invades your country, it has no enforceable obligation to recognise your "ownership" of your land.
 Only one entity recognises your "ownership" of your land.
 That is the sovereign State within whose political and military jurisdiction your land lies, and under whose system of law you purchased and registered your ownership.
 The reason this sovereign State has the power to make an ownership agreement with you, on its own terms, is because it first took the land by force from its previous occupiers.
-Within any moral frame of reference, this is not a valid reason for being able to dictate to anybody what they may or may not do with a piece of land - certainly not to the original occupiers from whom they took it.
+No moral frame of reference could possibly exist within which this could be a valid reason for being able to dictate to anybody what they may or may not do with a particular piece of land; certainly not to the original occupiers from whom they focibly took it.

 Individual human ownership of land is neither absolute nor even tangible.
 It is nothing more than a point of view.
 Your ownership of a piece of land is something recognised only by you and the other members of the society in which you live.
 It is an agreement between you and society.
 It is not in any way a relationship between you and your land.

 The agreement states what society agrees you may do, may not do and must do with regard to a particular piece of its territory.
 The things you may do are called permissions.
 The things you may not do are called prohibitions.
 The things that you must do are called obligations.
 The agreement also specifies what society may do, may not do and must do with regard to the same particular piece of its territory.
 Some permissions, prohibitions and obligations are stated.
 Others are only implied.

 In the agreement, the rest of society is represented by: